0snova/events/README.md

 Request is an event that expects a response from the target connector.
 Response is an event that is sent to the requesting connector.

+### EventTransferer

+Takes original event, prepares it and transfers it to receiving system.

+#### LocalNextTickTransferer

+Transfers event to `ClosedConnector` on the next tick.